opensha/ucerf3-etas-launcher/parallel/README.md

 ## Configuring a parallel ETAS script

+NOTE: If you're configuring a simulation using one of the [helper scripts](../doc/configuring_simulations.md), you should use the `--hpc-site <site-name>` argmuent to automatically build the parallel ETAS script for you rather than following theses instructions.
+See decriptions of those options [here](../doc/configuring_simulations.md#hpc-options), then skip to the next section.

 We'll use the Mojave M7 example from the [tutorial](../tutorial/).
 First create a directory on your large shared filesystem for this simulation.
 I like to include the current date in my directories in order to keep things straight later on (and quickly locate recent simulations):

 ```